Dr. Matthew Dewar

 * * *

 If I were to list the major events of my life on a timeline, my grandfather’s sickness and death would mark a pivotal “before and after” moment that changed me in profound ways.
 Standing near the epicenter of human fragility shook me out of childhood ignorance, and it restructured how I understood myself, my values, and my aspirations.
-Most importantly, it planted the seed of an insight that now drives my work with JOURNEY 30K: As long as we ignore our mortality, we deny ourselves the possibility of uncovering what each one us can make of our lives.
+Most importantly, it planted the seed of an insight that now drives my work with JOURNEY 30K: As long as we ignore our mortality, we deny ourselves the possibility of uncovering our authenticity and our deepest sense of purpose and meaning.

 For the last fifteen years, I’ve been a high school educator with a number of roles: coach, English and Wellness teacher, learning facilitator, and well-being coordinator.
 As my professional roles change and evolve, the question of what it means to live a meaningful life continues to drive my work with students and colleagues.
 Most of all, it’s been my daily classroom experiences that have forged a personal and professional mission to help people of all ages discover and live their best lives.
 Now JOURNEY 30K is the next step in my personal and professional evolution, providing an expanded platform to share my passion and expertise.